brooth/jeta-site/mysite/home/markdown/androjeta_findviews.md

 `<lowercased activity name> + "_" (underscore) + <field name>`

-As we expect, for out example it would be "sampleActivity_textView".
+So, for our example it will be *"sampleActivity_textView"*.

-<span class="label label-info">Note</span>You shouldn't distrust this approach.
-In case of misspelling, it fails at compile-time.
+<span class="label label-info">Note</span> You shouldn't distrust this approach.
+In case of misspelling, it will fail at compile-time.
 On the other hand, it helps you to keep your code clean and in one style.

 Here is the `BaseActivity`: